 Are EMPs a Threat?

 Most people have never heard of an EMP and have no clue as to what one is.
 Disturbingly, several countries such as Russia, China, and North Korea have developed the ability to launch EMP attacks.
 The thought processes behind such a launch, while morally abhorrent, are strategically sound.
 In effect, a successful EMP attack would devastate a developed nation’s population while leaving its natural resources intact and exploitable.
 After a period, the affected region would be ripe for a smooth and exploitable military takeover.
-Because of this, the topic of their existence has long been relatively ignored.
+Because of this, the topic of their existence continues to be one of little concern.
 As a result, very little preparation has been done to mitigate the effects of a successful EMP attack.
 Unfortunately, ignorance is not an excuse.
 As indicated by the US government, the threat of an electromagnetic pulse attack is real.
 Therefore, we should not take EMPs lightly.

 So, the answer is yes, EMPs are a real threat.
 Unfortunately, the possibility of an EMP attack happening is a reality.
 While a remote chance, it is a possible reality that we must accept.
 Once accepted, we must then prepare for it as we should with any potentially disastrous event.